silvesco94/Where-did-the-aces-go-/README.md

 ## Almost without a doubt: There are less ace pitchers

 So confirmed, there are indeed fewer aces nowadays.
-Pitchers are so umbelievably good that if you stand out in today's game you are really something special.
+Pitchers are so unbelievably good that if you stand out in today's game you are really something special.
 If you are classified as an ace in todays game through these metrics Hall of Fame is almost definite.
-Yay for the Tarik Skubals and future Paul Skenes.
+Yay for the Tarik Skubal's and future Paul Skenes'.